 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
 We will be awarding two year grants to communities working to achieve Cavity-Free Kids, Healthy Ohioans, and Age-Friendly Communities.

-HealthPath has already completed the application period for the 2020 round of Community Connections.
-Decisions will be announced by June 12, 2020.
+HealthPath has already started the application period for the 2021 round of Community Connections.
+Decisions will be announced by April 2, 2021.

 What "Community-Driven" Means to HealthPath